CodeIntelligenceTesting/jazzer/docs/common.md

 ### Minimizing a crashing input

-Every crash stack trace is accompanied by a `DEDUP_TOKEN` that uniquely identifies the relevant parts of the stack trace.
-This value is used by libFuzzer while minimizing a crashing input to ensure that the smaller inputs reproduce the "same" bug.
-To minimize a crashing input, execute Jazzer with the following arguments in addition to `--cp` and `--target_class`:
+With the following argument you can minimize a crashing input to find the smallest input that reproduces the same "bug":

 ```bash
 -minimize_crash=1 <path/to/crashing_input>